ManoloMancelli/HadesVR_Remix/docs/Wand_Mega.md

 # Soldering Gyroscope (IMU)

-1. Unplug your Arduino Uno from computer.
+1. Unplug your Arduino Mega from computer.

 2. Prepare 4 short wires (I use Kynar)